microsoft/verona/docs/sophia-opsem.md

 // There are three ways to call:
-// bind x (call f pr*) will return anything raised by f, and throw anything thrown by f
+// bind x (call f pr*) will return anything raised by f, throw anything thrown by f, and bind x to the return value of f if f returns
-// bind x (subcall f pr*) will raise anything raised by f and throw anything thrown by f
+// bind x (subcall f pr*) will raise anything raised by f, throw anything thrown by f, and bind x to the return value of f if f returns
 // bind x (try f pr*) will treat throws and raises by f as returns, and so will bind the value thrown, raised, or returned to x.